 In addition to that, there are no provisions in the current text of Resolution 49 (Rev.WRC-15) dealing with cases of resumption of use after suspension of a frequency assignment or change of satellite associated with the frequency assignment in question, as well as cases of end of life or relocation of the satellite associated with the frequency assignment in question.
 In order to cover these issues, a possibility to update the current administrative due diligence data is proposed in modified § 12 of Annex 1 to Resolution 49 (Rev.WRC-15).

 Proposals

 MOD EUR/16A22A5/1

-RESOLUTION 491 (Rev.WRC-15)
+RESOLUTION 491 (Rev.WRC-19)

 Administrative due diligence applicable to some satellite radiocommunication services

-The World Radiocommunication Conference (Geneva, 2015),
+The World Radiocommunication Conference (Sharm el-Sheikh, 2019),

 …

 resolves